sqlitebrowser/sqlitebrowser/README.md

 ### Other Linux

-On others, compile the browser using the instructions in [BUILDING.md](BUILDING.md).
+On others, compile DB4S using the instructions in [BUILDING.md](BUILDING.md).

 ## FreeBSD

 DB Browser for SQLite works well on FreeBSD, and there is a port for it (thanks to [lbartoletti](https://github.com/lbartoletti) :smile:).
-The browser can be installed using either this command:
+DB4S can be installed using either this command:

     # make -C /usr/ports/databases/sqlitebrowser install